alanqingranwang/web/content/posts/fourier_series_part_2.md

 X(\omega) = \frac{1}{2\pi}\int_{-\infty}^\infty x(t) e^{-j\omega t} dt
 $$

 ## Why do we use $e^{j\omega t}$ as the basis?
+By itself, changing the basis of a signal is at best, a fun mathematical exercise, and at worst, pretty meaningless and needlessly complex.
+However, it turns out that defining a signal in terms of complex exponentials has a remarkable property that allows an alternative, and often times much simpler, way of analyzing LTI systems.

 Consider an LTI system characterized by an impulse response $h(t)$.
 A curious property of LTI systems is that complex exponential inputs are eigenfunctions of the system.
 That is, if the system is defined as $\mathcal{S}\{x(t)\}$, then for input $x(t) = e^{j\omega t}$,
 $$
 \mathcal{S}\{e^{j\omega t}\} = \int_{-\infty}^\infty e^{j\omega (t-\tau)} h(\tau) d\tau = \underbrace{e^{j\omega t}}_{x(t)}\underbrace{\int_{-\infty}^\infty e^{j\omega \tau} h(-\tau) d\tau}_{H(\omega)} = H(\omega) x(t)
 $$
+What this shows is that the output of an LTI system with a complex exponential input is, in fact, the same input multiplied by a scaling factor $H(\omega)$, which is in fact the Fourier transform of the impulse response $h(t)$.

-Furthermore, since all LTI systems are linear by definition, it follows that an input into a system which is a linear combination of scaled and shifted complex exponentials will have each term multiplied by the $H(\omega)$ from before.
+Let's take this even further.
+Since all LTI systems are linear by definition, it follows that an input into a system which is a linear combination of scaled and shifted complex exponentials will have each term multiplied by the $H(\omega)$ from before.
 In particular,
 $$
 \mathcal{S}\left\{\frac{1}{2\pi} \int_{\mathbb{R}} X(\omega) e^{j\omega t} d\omega \right\} = \frac{1}{2\pi} \int_{\mathbb{R}} H(\omega)X(\omega) e^{j\omega t} d\omega
 $$

 The bottom line is this: If we can express our signal as a linear combination of scaled and shifted complex exponentials, then the output of the system will have a Fourier representation given by $H(\omega)X(\omega)$.
+It just so happens that that's what our Fourier transform is!

+So, because we represented our signal in this new basis, we can now simply analyze outputs of systems using multiplication instead of convolution.
+This property of LTI systems is really the sole reason why Fourier transforms are so fundamentally useful.

 [^1]: https://math.stackexchange.com/questions/2340094/why-frac12-pi-int-infty-inftyeiwt-xdw-is-the-dirac-delta-func